darkhedmatim/reactos/web/reactos.org/htdocs/roscms/README.txt

 More information is available at: http://www.reactos.org

+2. Building ReactOS

+See the INSTALL file for more details.

+3. More information

+See the ReactOS Wiki at: http://www.reactos.org/wiki/

-2. Who is responsible?
+4. Who is responsible?

 See the CREDITS.txt file

-3. What is the license?
+5. What is the license?

 See the COPYING.txt file